 Back row, from left: Ces Burke (12th man), Tom Burtt.
-Middle row: Bert Sutcliffe, Roy Scott, Colin Snedden, Verdun Scott, Don Taylor, Jack Kerr (selector).
-Front row: Eric Tindill, Jack Cowie, Walter Hadlee (c), Mervyn Wallace, Brun Smith.
+Middle row (from left): Bert Sutcliffe, Roy Scott, Colin Snedden, Verdun Scott, Don Taylor, Jack Kerr (selector).
+Front row, from left: Eric Tindill, Jack Cowie, Walter Hadlee (c), Mervyn Wallace, Brun Smith.
 Photo Courtesy: Wikimedia Commons

 Jack Cowie played for (a) New Zealand (b) from 1937 to 1949 (c) only against Australia (a solitary Test) and England and (d) he lost crucial years of his career to the Second World War.
-Change one of the parameters, and he would probably have been remembered as one of the greatest cricketers in history.
+Change one of the parameters, and he would probably have been remembered among the greatest.

 To put things into perspective, if we put a 40-wicket restriction, Cowie has the best average among all New Zealand bowlers (ahead of Richard Hadlee and Shane Bond; they are the only three with a sub-25 average) and the second-best strike rate (after Bond; Hadlee had a strike rate of 50.8).
 His performances were all the more incredible given the fact that he never played Test cricket on the winning side.
 Wisden wrote: “A couple of generations later his [Cowie’s] career might have been very different.”

 What was Cowie like?
 Len Hutton had mentioned that Cowie had “terrific pace off the pitch, a forked-lightning off-break and lift and swing away from the right-hand batsman.”
 He would have known: he was, after all, dismissed by Cowie 4 times in 7 Tests; and it was not only Hutton.
 Cowie had troubled the best of batsmen with his mysterious movement off the pitch at a deceptive pace.